rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Exodus 20:5"
     Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God

-In this context, you'll find most all ancient pagan mythologies contain a deceitful inversion of Christianity, where mankind is reduced to the playthings of gods, and the pagan gods were usually the "heroes" who overthrew the prior divine order, typically a tyrannical order.
+In this context, you'll find most all ancient pagan mythologies contain a deceitful inversion of Christianity, where mankind is reduced to the playthings of their "gods", and the pagan gods were usually the "heroes" who overthrew the prior divine order, typically a tyrannical order.
-Compare this to Christianity, where God is the Lord of Spirits, and man is created in the image and likeness of God, meant to judge the angels (the created spirits).
+Compare this to Christianity, where God is the Lord of Spirits, and man is created in the image and likeness of God, meant to judge the angels (the created spirits, these pagan "gods").

 After the rebellions, the fallen angels are still sometimes found in the presence of God, among the heavenly hosts -- such as in Job or in 1 Kings: